24 Best Website Feedback Tools for 2025

 Qualaroo surveys specific users in real-time as they browse various pages on your website.

-Get detailed visitor data such as demographics, location, spending habits—and send them tailored feedback forms to collect insights throughout their customer journey.
+Then, send them tailored feedback forms to collect insights throughout their customer journey.

 Key features: